obinnadyke/baun3d/README.md

 ## Dataset

-- This network was trained with the medical segmentation decathlon (MSD) LiTS and Pancreas benchmark [datasets](https://drive.google.com/drive/folders/1HqEgzS8BV2c7xYNrZdEAnrHk7osJJ--2).
+- This version of BAUN3D model was trained and validated with the medical segmentation decathlon (MSD) LiTS and Pancreas benchmark [datasets](https://drive.google.com/drive/folders/1HqEgzS8BV2c7xYNrZdEAnrHk7osJJ--2).

-- Download link to our model weights will be updated later.
+- Download link to the model weights will be updated later.

 ### Data Directory Structure
 ```